 How long have you been experiencing your eating disorder?
 Does it feel impossible to get unstuck from eating disorder behaviors?
 We know from research that, for many people, recovering from an eating disorder can take years.

 People in my office often avoid discussing the details of what gets them to craving, bingeing, or restricting foods.
 Those experiences feel incredibly shameful to them.
 They’re hard to share.
 Who wants to dwell on them?
 The same goes for having negative thoughts about one’s body.
 I appreciate someone who wants to run from hating his or her body.

 Next time you crave a food, find yourself bingeing or consider starting a new diet, pause.
 Rather than avoid the craving, say hello to it.
 Wonder what is making it loud right now.
 This is leaning into the craving instead of ignoring it.
 Your brain may flood with judgments and bad body thoughts.

 A life filled with dieting, restricting, bingeing, and negative body image leads to harsh self-talk.
 This type of brain messaging keeps you stuck.
 Instead of telling your brain a bunch of “shoulds”, I want you to concentrate on two words: “nonjudgmental curiosity”.

-Considering your food decisions in this caring spirit of inquiry will open up the door for you to mend and dig deeper.
+Considering your food decisions in a caring spirit of inquiry opens up the door to mend and dig deeper.
 It helps you start to rewire your brain to allow food to fuel you, and not over-occupy your brain’s space.
 Imagine not thinking about food, exercise, or your body every second!
 This is how this process begins to evolve.

 Instead, you’ll find yourself moving forward when you can connect the dots from many eating disorder slips.
 These experiences strung together will paint a picture of what you need to fix in the recovery process.